jdrews/keepalived-notes/README.md

     Sent: 1
 ```

-You can reset these stats with
+You can reset these stats with:
 ```
 kill -s $(keepalived --signum=STATS_CLEAR) $(cat /run/keepalived.pid)
 ```